 It seems a shame to leave Dresden behind, and I’m annoyed that we didn’t stay for more than just two nights at the fantastically dog friendly Swissotel, but Prague beckons and I’m looking forward to visiting a city that Falco has visited every year since he was born.

 We’ve only planned for one day in Prague so we need to make the most of the day.
+We'd planned on renting a car to get around the city as conveniently as possible, but couldn't quite get hold of a vehicle that had a milieusticker Duitsland kopen sticker on it, which is a permit if you are to travel around the some specific cities.
 The first train leaves just after 4am, which is a little too early even for Falco, but they leave every two hours thereafter so we take the 6am service instead, which has us in central Prague by 8:30am.

 The cobbled streets of the old town aren’t exactly the most pushchair friendly in Europe but they’re certainly full of character and Falco enjoys the walk to Charles Bridge, which is still relatively empty just after 9am.